rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 When creating this post as well as the associated demo, the overall idea which I had in mind was to create a [Hybrid Application Architecture](#hybrid-application-architectures) using the power of the Supervisor Services of vSphere with Tanzu.
 A Tanzu Kubernetes Cluster will host an application which will write data into a Database instance running as a virtual machine and most important, declaratively deployed using the Virtual Machine Service.
 This time, I deployed everything manually but ultimately it would be part of a CI/CD pipeline.

-I don't had an example application and I was not eager looking on Github for an example.
+I didn't have an example application and I was not eager looking on Github for an example.
 Therefore, I decided to write my own application with the little help of a new, very chatty friend of mine :robot:... :wink:

 You can find the `Postgresql-Writer-k8s-Job` application on my <i class='fab fa-github fa-fw'></i> repository [HERE](https://github.com/rguske/postgresql-writer-k8s-job/tree/main).